Aditya0404/tw-mediawiki/README.md

 ## Screenshots:

-* Terraform will show you what all resources it will be creating, in our case it will be 2 (Ec2 instanve and it's security group)
+* Terraform will show you what all resources it will be creating, in our case it will be 2 (Ec2 instance and it's security group)

 ![Alt text](./screenshots/t1.png?raw=true "Terraform and Ansible in action")